How to deal with a controlling partner?

 Building Your Self-Esteem and Independence

 Building your self-esteem and independence is an empowering journey that can transform your relationship dynamics.
-Start by recognizing the value you bring to every aspect of your life—your talents, thoughts, and unique experiences deserve acknowledgment.
+Start by recognising the value you bring to every aspect of your life—your talents, thoughts, and unique experiences deserve acknowledgment.
 Engage in activities that cultivate your skills and passions, whether it’s pursuing a hobby or advancing in your career.
 Each small achievement reinforces your sense of worth and autonomy.

 Moreover, setting clear personal boundaries becomes vital in this process.
 Establishing limits on what is acceptable behaviour from others empowers you to reclaim control over how you’re treated, allowing you to communicate effectively without feeling diminished or invalidated.
 Embrace affirmations as daily reminders of your capabilities; for instance, reciting mantras like I am worthy or My voice matters can catalyze profound internal shifts.
 This reawakening leads not just to increased self-esteem but also nurtures a renewed sense of independence—a crucial step toward fostering healthier relationships free from control.